Midway International Airport: Modernization program

+The security area on the Cicero Avenue overpass was expanded as part of the modernization program.

 Construction began on expansions of the security checkpoint and main parking garage.
 The bridge spanning Cicero Ave was widened from 50 ft to over 400 ft, allowing up to 17 security lanes and a streamlined queue.
 Because the current terminal opened just a few months prior to the September 11th attacks, the security area was quickly rendered too small for the new screening measures and was subsequently forced to expand inward, taking away from space in the concourses.
 The space that was reclaimed by moving security outward into the bridge will be redeveloped with an expansion of the central food court.
 The main parking garage was extended eastward over the CTA L tracks to add 1,500 spaces and to streamline the entrance way.
 In addition to the redeveloped central food court, new concession options will open in phases, including a food court in Concourse A, utilizing previously unused space built during the 2010 rebuild of the Gate A4A/B connecting walkway.
 The program is the largest capital improvement project at the airport since the 2001 terminal redevelopment and has been fully completed.